mlvl42/proxyc/README.md

 Simply prepend your commands with this utility, define a list of SOCKS, HTTP or raw proxies you wish to use and watch all the network traffic be automatically relayed through each proxies.
-This kind of tool is very useful during internal penetration tests in order to bounce
+This kind of tool is very useful during internal penetration tests in order to bounce between servers.

 This program hooks the libc network functions by injecting a shared library via LD_PRELOAD.
 It is heavily inspired by https://github.com/rofl0r/proxychains-ng.